How Do I Brew Coffee with No Electricity When Camping?

 The modern percolator coffee maker we know today was invented in 1880 by Hanson Goodrich.
 A farmer from Illinois.
 There were methods of percolating coffee around before then but his percolator was the one that became the standard for percolator coffee makers.

 Have any more questions about camping coffee makers?
-Leave a comment below and I’ll try and help out.
+Leave a comment below.